 While both Questwealth and Nest Wealth have a team of portfolio managers looking after your investments, they don’t offer personalized financial planning for their individual clients.

 Wealthsimple appeals to millennials, but its three-tiered service is well-positioned for an older, wealthier demographic.
-As millennials move up the wealth ladder, they can have their broader financial planning needs addressed, and many will love the access to unique features such as airport lounge passes.
+As millennials move up the wealth ladder, they can have their broader financial planning needs addressed, and many will love the access to unique features.

 Questwealth is the lowest cost option for entry-level investors and is widely known for its smart television ads blasting high fee mutual funds.
 Questwealth’s “core and explore” active investment approach, combined with low fees, gives clients a chance (albeit slim) at beating the market